Conference - Shared Traditions: More than Human Experiences

 The Indiana University/Ohio State University Graduate Student Conference will be held at Ohio State University on Friday, February 28 through Saturday, March 1.
 We are excited to host conversations that revolve around our theme: Shared Traditions: Beyond Human Experiences.

-The conference is graduate student led, but all students (graduate and undergraduate) are encouraged to submit proposals!
+The conference is graduate student led, but all students (graduate and undergraduate) were encouraged to submit proposals!

 We constantly interact with people, objects, and lived environments to engage with our multidisciplinary studies.
 While many of our cultural studies focus on human actions and structures, we invite you to consider more-than-human actors that affect and alter the course of human experience and culture.
 By examining both human and nonhuman relationships, we can develop new frameworks for understanding human action (and inaction).
 Incorporating ecological histories, material cultures, and technologies allows us to consider those cast to the margins and investigate counternarratives.